How are Mutual Funds Taxed?

 While there are different types of mutual funds, they are classified into three categories based on the allocation of a fund.
 These are:

-This distinction is vital as income tax on mutual funds depends on the fund category you invest.
-Now that you know about the mutual fund categories, let us have a look at how they are taxed:
+This distinction is vital as income tax on mutual funds depends on the fund category you invest in.
+Let us understand, in detail, how each of these mutual funds is taxed:

 There are two different ways in which an investor earns returns from equity mutual funds - capital gains and dividends.
 When you invest in an equity mutual fund scheme, you get the option to either go with the growth (non-dividend) or dividend option.
-Taxation varies on both.
+Taxation varies with both these options:

 Tax on Capital Gains

-Equity funds attract LTCG at the rate of 10%, along with applicable cess and surcharge, if the gains are above Rs.
+Equity funds attract LTCG tax at the rate of 10%, along with applicable cess and surcharge, if the gains are above Rs.
 1 lakh in a year.
 There is no indexation benefit available in equity funds.
-Indexation helps you increase the purchase price of mutual funds with regards to inflation.
-The STCG gains are taxed at 15%, along with applicable cess and surcharge.
+Indexation helps you increase the purchase price of mutual funds concerning inflation.
+The STCG gains are taxed at 15%, along with the applicable cess and surcharge.

 Tax on Dividends